CI/CD for App Builder Applications: Overview

-Continuous integration and continuous delivery (CI/CD) is a crucial component for the success of any development team, including one on App Builder applications.
-By automating deployment, CI/CD allows the development team to focus on requirements, code quality, and security; it is one of the best practices for teams to implement, and for us to support.
+Continuous integration and continuous delivery (CI/CD) is a crucial component for the success of any development team, including teams developing App Builder apps.
+By automating deployment, CI/CD allows the development team to build and deploy apps free of any variances that may arise from building and deploying the app from a developer's machine.

 CI/CD with Github Actions